coursesproject/courses/docs/content/documentation/04_exercise_tools/index.md

 ---

 # Code tools
-Courses allows you to write solutions to code exercises inline with the same exercise text and placeholder code that should be published.
-It also allows you to configure automated export to several formats (e.g. HTML for the webpage and Jupyter Notebooks to be used for exercises).
-More than any other features, these make Courses distinct from similar tools.
+Courses allows you to tag source code blocks using a special syntax hiding in the comments of the host language (so far only Python is supported, but this will change soon).
+So far, the placeholder/solution syntax is the only fully implemented function and it makes it possible to define a single source for documents that contain elements that have to be hidden from the recipients.

-It allows you to focus on writing content instead of managing and setting up individual tools.
+*This concept is planned to be expanded to support automatic testing of solutions and grading of user submitted code.*

 ## Exercise definitions